hieutrtr/web-discovery-mcp/docs/architecture.md

 After completing this architecture document, the following actions should be taken:

 1. **Development Setup:**
-   - Initialize Python 3.11 project with pyproject.toml configuration
+   - Initialize Python 3.11 project with pyproject.toml configuration for uv/uvx compatibility
-   - Set up development environment with ruff, mypy, and pytest
+   - Set up development environment with uv for dependency management
+   - Configure project for uvx execution with proper entry points
    - Install and configure Playwright browsers for testing

 2. **Core Implementation:**